“Chemie ist, wenn es knallt und stinkt“ – this typical German statement is only half of the truth.

-Beginning with 7th grade chemistry our school is applying the science „chemistry“ to real life situations.
-This includes understanding carbon dioxide, how it is produced, and environmental impacts including how to avoid the rising level of CO2 in our atmosphere.
+Beginning with 7th grade chemistry our school is applying the science „chemistry“ for one semester (two periods per week) to real life situations.
+This includes understanding carbon dioxide, how it is produced, and environmental impacts including how to avoid the rising level of carbon dioxide in our atmosphere.
 Water is also a major 7th grade topic covered.
 The topic includes learning about the importance of water and water conservation.

-Besides doing student labs other forms of instructions are included: acting as a researcher, self-organized learning, and problem-orientated learning (for example, to prepare for the MSA-presentation in 10th grade).
+Besides doing student labs other forms of instructions are included: acting as a researcher, self-organized learning, and problem-oriented learning (for example, to prepare for the MSA-presentation in 10th grade).

 In the “Oberstufe” chemistry is offered as “Grundkurs” as well as “Leistungskurs”.
 In the high school diploma program the “AP Chemistry course takes place in 11th or 12th grade.

 “Der einfachste Versuch, den man selbst gemacht hat, ist besser als der schönste, den man nur sieht.”
 (Michael Faraday 1791-1867)